-Microstepping Simple Step Controller Boards (SSMicro, SSXYMicro, and SSXYZMicro) support up to six modes (full-step, 1/2 step, 1/4 step, 1/8 step, 1/16, and 1/32 step).
-The SSMicro-77, SSXYMicro-77, and SSXYZMicro-77 support up to 4 modes (full-step, 1/2 step, 1/4 step, and 1/8 step).
-The SSNEMA17 support up to 5 modes (full-step, 1/2 step, 1/4 step, 1/8 step, and 1/16 step)
+Microstepping Simple Step Controller Boards (all Bipolar stepper controllers) support up to six modes (full-step, 1/2 step, 1/4 step, 1/8 step, 1/16, and 1/32 step).

 Stepper Motor Motion Control

 Motion of a stepper motor shaft during a travel interval is controlled by a motor translator.
 The translator provides low-power electronic step signals to the motor driver, which provides sufficient electrical power to rotate the motor shaft.
 One step signal from the translator is required for each step taken by the motor.